 Deductibles, Out-Of-Pocket Maximums and Lifetime Maximum

 Your cost if you visit a:

 Network provider: Non-network provider:

-Copayment or coinsurance See specific benefit for appl coinsurance. icable copayment or
+Copayment or coinsurance See specific benefit for application coinsurance.
+See specific benefit for applicable copayment or coinsurance.

+Deductible

+Per covered person \$1,500 \$2,500

+Per family \$3,000 \$5,000

+The deductible is the amount you plan will begin to pay claims.
+If yo meet your own individual deductib met.
+Once the family deductible homembers. u have family members on the le before receiving benefits, un plan, you will each have to less the family deductible is

+Please note amounts reimbursed coupons, rebates, coupon cards, or your behalf for a product or service debit cards or other forms of rei mbursement or payment on

+Out-of-pocket maximum

+For all benefits except for those described in Prescription Drugs and Prescription Specialty Drugs

+Per covered person \$2,500 \$4,000

+Per family \$5,000 \$8,000

-Deductible Applies to your combined in-network and out-of- network benefits Applies to your combined in-network and out-of- network benefits
+For benefits described in Prescription Drugs and Prescription Specialty Drugs Applies to your combined in-network and out-of-network benefits Applies to your combined in-network and out-of-network benefits

 Per covered person \$1,000 \$1,000

-Per family \$3,000 \$3,000

-meet your own individual deductik met.
-Once the family deductible k members.
-Out-of-pocket maximum 0 2

-For all benefits except for those described in Prescription Drugs and Prescription Specialty Drugs Applies to your combined in-network and out-of- network benefits Applies to your combined in-network and out-of- network benefits

-Per covered person \$2,000 \$2,000
+Per family \$2,000 \$2,000

-Per family \$4,000 \$4,000

-For benefits described in Prescription Drugs and Prescription Specialty Drugs Applies to your combined in-network and out-of- network benefits Applies to your combined in-network and out-of- network benefits

-Per covered person \$750 \$750

-Per family \$1,000 \$1,000